infinity-technical/platform-engineering/README.md

 It is stated that unprovisioned servers on which the solution should work will be clean installs, but not which operating system(s).

+GB:  Assume Ubuntu for the purpose of the test; I believe we run Ubuntu 12.04 on the Platform Tech Test instances.

 ### 1.2 How much time do changes take currently ?

 The solution should measurably improve delivery time.

+GB:  Whilst no specific measure of time is available, assume due to the manually-managed nature of the existing solution that changes take 'days' to implement, and therefore anything shorter than that would be an improvement.

 ### 1.3 Does the load balancer affect the operation of the Apache web server ?

-A simple load balancing approach should not; a more sophisticated approach may involve changes to the requests and responses which will need to be investigated as part of a comprehensive solution defintion. x
+A simple load balancing approach should not; a more sophisticated approach may involve changes to the requests and responses which will need to be investigated as part of a comprehensive solution defintion.

+GB: The load balancer doesn't do anything with the request/response.

 ### 1.4 Is version control with Subversion a part of the current server management strategy ?

 /opt/apache/conf/extra/httpd-vhosts.conf contains information about a Subversion repository

+GB: Subversion isn't used at all here; just coincidence.

 ### 1.5 Is Ansible part of the current server management strategy ?

 Ansible binaries are present in /usr/local/bin, and the ubuntu user's home directory contains a .ansible directory

+GB: It isn't; all changes to the system are manually implemented by the System Administration team

 ## 2 Assumptions

-**The username ubuntu does not mean that the target operating system is ubuntu.**  Check the OS on the server.
+**The username ubuntu does not mean that the target operating system is ubuntu.**

+Confirmed that the server is running Ubuntu.
+Notes below.

-**The load balancer does not affect the operation of the web servers.** I've requested further information about this.
+**The load balancer does not affect the operation of the web servers.**

+Confirmed that this is the case by email.

-**Amendments of the Apache configuration were conducted within the Apache configuration files.** Investigation may extend to other areas of the operating system.
+**Amendments of the Apache configuration were conducted within the Apache configuration files.**

+Confirmed that Apache is being used as a proxy for Node.
+Notes below.

-**The web developers mentioned in the user story are internal staff in the web team mentioned in the background.** Solutions available to permanent staff may not be available to contract, freelance or other web developers.
+**The web developers mentioned in the user story are internal staff in the web team mentioned in the background.**

+Solutions available to permanent staff may not be available to contract, freelance or other web developers.

 **The platform engineer has a working local environment.**
   * Git client